friday963/the-hybrid-cloud-handbook-for-aws/notes.md

 - At a high level Privatelink provides connectivity between two endpoints using the **AWS underlay networking**.
     - To better understand how it works, it can be distilled down to a simple tunnel between two endpoints.
     - A few examples of Privatelink technology in use would be from Gateway endpoints, interface endpoints, and SaaS solutions from a third party vendor.
 They will be mentioned in the 'endpoints' section but know that privatelink simply gives a consumer of a resources the ability to utilize a service as though its a local construct within their VPC and regardless of whether its a publicly available resource (S3, Dynamo DB, etc.) or a private resources (third party API, or even internal tooling residing in another VPC, Region, or account).
+    - Below you can see an example of privatelink being used between two businesses.
+ABC Corp and XYZ Corp, XYZ is providing a SaaS that ABC wants to consume.
+XYZ fronts a service with a load balancer with workloads behind it in two subnets.
+When the request to consume these services is approved, ABC will recieve a local endpoint in the subnets where they want to consume these services.
+By providing an ENI local to the consumers subnet the service looks local to them, this also means they could have overlapping IP space and never worry about conflicts.

     ![privatelink](./images/privatelink.png)